Trendyol/ios-architecture-decision-logs/adr/0013-unit-tests-required.md

 ## Decision

-Adding unit tests is required when a change is made to Presenter.
+Adding unit tests is required when a change is made to related Presenter.

 ## Consequences